royalmo/docker-networks/README.md

 But that is too much for a lab session, do it on your own and only if you want! ;)

+### Copyright notice

+This project is under the GPL v3 liscence.
+Please give credit if you wish to use it somewhere else.
+Feel free to ask me before getting in trouble with the law!